Proxypro2012/SmartHomeFinder/README.md

 # SmartHomeFinder
 SmartHomeFinder is A Visual ML-Powered Real Estate Assistant designed to help you find a place suited to your needs.
+Completed as a project for the ISW's Artificial Intelligence class, SmartHomeFinder uses various parameters to categorize different houses in Massachusetts in order to help a user identify a house that best accommodates their needs and desires in a house.

 <br>